StevenHuang41/StevenHuang41/README.md

 **Open to work**

 - Master of Artificial Intelligence, UNSW.
-- 2+ years of practical coding experience— academic and real-world projects.
+- 2+ years of practical coding experience — academic and real-world projects.
 - Passionate in solving problem in analytical, data-driven and AI solutions

 ---